unjike/First-Repository/README.md

-# First-Repository
+# Transition Boiling Research
-This repository is to familiarize myself with github
+This repository contains the files use in my application of genetic algorithm to study transition boiling